LeNPaul/Lagrange/_posts/2022-02-15-camera-calibration.md

 I have used [cv2.calibrateCamera()](https://docs.opencv.org/4.x/d9/d0c/group__calib3d.html#ga3207604e4b1a1758aa66acb6ed5aa65d) many times without understanding why it sometimes fails or gives poor results.
 Having a better understanding of the fundamentals will make it more obvious to me if something about the setup is ill-posed.
-Writing the code myself was also a good exercise to deepen my linear algebra and optimization understanding.
+By starting with a bare environment, each library function call is a explicit.
+It's then easier to answer the question: "Do I understand what this function is doing?".

-## Aside: detecting target points in 2D image
+## Aside: detecting target points in 2D images

 For the remainder of this post, we will assume the 2D target points have already been detected (i.e. pixel coordinates) in the images and have known association with the 3D target points (in the target's coordinate system).
 Such functionality is typically handled by a library (e.g. [ChArUco](https://docs.opencv.org/3.4/df/d4a/tutorial_charuco_detection.html), [AprilTag](https://april.eecs.umich.edu/software/apriltag)) and is beyond the scope of this post.